Last Updated: 13-20-2025

 echo $DESKEY > /root/SlackerMail/roundcubemail.deskey

-The 24-character-Des-Key will be in the /root/SlackerMail/roundcubemail.deskey file, so just
+The 24-character-Des-Key will be at the /root/SlackerMail/roundcubemail.deskey.

 for your domain, roudcube password, and 24-character-DES-Key with the following:

-fetch https://the-slacker.com/download/config.inc.php.rcm
+fetch https://the-slacker.com/download/config.inc.php.rcm.freebsd

-mv -f config.inc.php.rcm /usr/local/www/roundcube/config/config.inc.php
+mv -f config.inc.php.rcm.freebsd /usr/local/www/roundcube/config/config.inc.php

 chown www:www /usr/local/www/roundcube/config/config.inc.php